MRandl/verith/README.md

 to help certifying programs in OCaml.
 It can also be used as is for regular Coq programs.

-It has no dependencies other than the Coq standard library and does not rely any axiom that is not taken for granted by your average Coq user.
-It is up to the user to extract correctly, however!
+It has no dependencies other than the Coq standard library.
+While it does not assume constroversial axioms, it is up to the user to extract correctly to guarantee correctness.
 Most notably, the underlying implementation of native integers must respect all axioms of U/Sint63.
-This usually means that you should only extract towards standard, native OCaml integers.
+This usually means that you should only extract U- and SInt63 objects towards standard, native OCaml integers.
+You should also map their respective operations correctly.

 # License
 This library is licensed under the MIT License.